arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 How did we communicate our individual processes?
 How did shared ideation Work?

+A big part of our

 #### Museum

 On 24th of January, we went together to the Technikmuseum Berlin. they had an exhibition on Networks and the Internet.
 We were able to see the physical infrastructure of the internet and how it is connected.

 {% include gallery id="technikmuseum" caption="Inside the Technikmuseum" %}

+Already armed with the idea that cables serve as a wonderful vehicle to analyze and visualize infrastructure, we were very pleased to find out, that the network exhibition dedicated a large portion to explain to us how important cabling is in the networked world.
+Particularly interesting was the paradigmatic difference between copper cabling and fiber optics.
+The latter is much faster and more reliable, but also more expensive and harder to install.
+Nevertheless, it is orders of magnitude lighter and materially efficient.
+Fiber optics enabled the globalized network of today.

-Meetings / Brainstorms
+#### Meetings / Brainstorms

 ### Outlook

 AI as project companion / archive

+The Idea of using the Chatbot as an interactive archive was inspired by our file organization structure with could be easily implemented as a corpus which the bot refers to.
+This navigation aspect of the bot was never a main research point but is definitely one topic that could be further explored.
+Retrosp

+Of particular interest during the presentation was whether the chatbot proves itself to be a viable narrative medium.

 #### System Prompt